 These electives permit selected students to obtain credit for approved research projects undertaken individually or in groups.
-No student shall be permitted to obtain more than 6 credit points in any combination of the subjects 90.651, 90.652, 90.653.
+No student shall be permitted to obtain more than 6 credit points in any combination of the subjects LAWS6510, LAWS6520, LAWS6530.

-90.682 Social Security Law
+LAWS6820 Social Security Law

 The role of the state in the provision of community resources, in particular in the redistribution of taxation revenue through the income maintenance system, and the role of law in the redistribution process.
 The major focus is an examination of the law, policy and practices of the Australian Social Security system.
 Other matters covered include: an examination of the causes and extent of poverty in Australia; the role of the state in the alleviation of poverty; the relationship between the Social Security Act 1947 (Cth) and other Commonwealth and State laws, such as the Income Tax Assessment Act 1936 (Cth); the Family Law Act 1975 (Cth) and common law and statutory compensation systems; the role of law in effecting social change in general and redistribution in particular.
+Some of these topics will be dealt with in outline only.
+(Old No. 90.682)

-90.683 Housing Law
+LAWS6830 Housing Law

-Tenancy law, practice, procedure and tactics, with emphasis on the position of the occupier of residential premises.
-Housing policies, provision of government housing with special attention to disadvantaged persons.
+Tenancy law, practice and procedure.
+Emphasis on the position of the occupier of residential premises with particular reference to the Residential Tenancies Act.
+Also, housing policies, provision of government housing with special attention to disadvantaged persons.
 Practical problems and ways and means to take advantage of resources offered by government departments.
-Alternatives to traditional housing organizations and tenancy law reform.
+Alternatives to traditional homelessness strategies and tenancy law reform.
+(Old No. 90.883)

-90.691 Discrimination and the Law
+LAWS6910 Discrimination and the Law SS Hpw4 C3

 Discrimination in its legal, social, economic and political aspects.
 The philosophical foundations of anti-discrimination policies, discriminatory patterns in society, and the way the law helps to perpetuate such patterns.
 Legal mechanisms and agencies, particularly those in Australia, which seek to end or control discrimination, and in particular the principles and doctrines which are applicable in this area of law, with attention to the relevance of statistics as a means of proving discrimination in actions seeking private remedies and in the design and management of general administrative programs for affirmative action.
 For purposes of illustration, discrimination on the ground of sex is stressed, but other grounds are also considered (race, age, sexual preference, marital status, religion, political opinion, family status, national origin, intellectual and physical handicap, colour).
+(Old No. 90.691)

-90.692 Aborigines and the Law
+LAWS6920 Aborigines and the Law

-Legal issues that have particular application to Aboriginal people.
+Legal Issues that have particular application to Aboriginal people.
 Topics include: questions of definition and identity, sovereignty, land rights, legislative power, recognition of customary law, criminal justice issues, Aboriginal legal aid, the use of civil law, aspects of anti-discrimination and human rights legislation, relevant principles and procedures in international law, and proposals for a Treaty.
 Reference is made to comparative law materials from comparable countries such as Canada, USA, New Zealand.
 Reference is also made to anthropological and other non-legal material.
+(Old No. 90.692)

-90.721 Clinical Legal Experience S1 S2 Hpw8 C3
+LAWS7210 Clinical Legal Experience S1 S2 Hpw8 C3